Jojari River

-This river has become heavily polluted due to inflow of industrial and domestic waste with toxic chemicals, including sulfur, lead, and cadmium, primarily from untreated effluents discharged by Boranada’s textile and chemical industries.
+This river has become heavily polluted due to inflow of industrial and domestic waste with toxic chemicals, including sulfur, lead, and cadmium, primarily from untreated effluents discharged by Boranada's textile and chemical industries.
 Additional pollution from untreated sewage has further degraded water quality, rendering the river toxic, destroying ecosystems, and impacting the health and livelihoods of approximately 1.6 million people living along its banks.

-In August 2025, a Jojri Bachao Andolan was led by the Rashtriya Loktantrik Party leader Hanuman Beniwal.
-This protest was done against the ongoing pollution due to untreated inflow of industrial waste with toxic chemicals in the river.

 Pollution and government actions

 The river is severely polluted by untreated industrial waste from over 700 Boranada factories, releasing sulfur, lead, cadmium, and other chemicals.
 Untreated sewage from villages like Doli and Dhava adds to the contamination.
-The river’s toxic water has destroyed ecosystems, killed wildlife, and rendered 100-150 km of farmland barren, with a 2024 study detecting heavy metals like lead, and cadmium in food grains.
+The river's toxic water has destroyed ecosystems, killed wildlife, and rendered 100-150 km of farmland barren, with a 2024 study detecting heavy metals like lead, and cadmium in food grains.
 Health issues, including respiratory and skin ailments, plague locals, and groundwater contamination threatens 1.6 million people.
 Villages like Melba face exodus due to unlivable conditions.

 The Rajasthan government allocated ₹176 crore in 2025-26, following ₹400 crore in 2023 and ₹172.58 crore in 2024, but weak enforcement, misdirected funds, and political disputes have stalled progress.
 Despite NGT orders and 73 factory closures since 2019, illegal dumping persists.
-Geocycle’s 2024 cleanup plan lacks clear impact.
+Geocycle's 2024 cleanup plan lacks clear impact.
 As of 2025, the river remains toxic, requiring stricter regulations, upgraded treatment plants, and transparent fund use to restore it.